 Lord Forsyth of Drumlean, chairman of the Lords’ Committee, in his opening statement, condemned the new powers HMRC has been granted to tackle tax avoidance, as well as their use of such powers.

-Although HMRC clearly has an important role in tacking tax avoidance, Lord Forsyth says since 2012, “HMRC has been granted some broad, disproportionate powers without effective taxpayer safeguards.
+Although HMRC clearly has an important role in tackling tax avoidance, Lord Forsyth says since 2012, “HMRC has been granted some broad, disproportionate powers without effective taxpayer safeguards.
 High penalties, designed to deter some taxpayers from continuing appeals against tax liabilities, are a tax on justice.”

 The report also specifically criticised Treasury minister Mel Stride, who refused to attend the committee’s evidence sessions.